jonschlinkert/remarkable/docs/parser.md

 markdown content and use various rules to produce a list of tokens.

-Each token represents either a piece of markdown syntax (for example, the begining of a fenced code block, a list item, etc.) or plain text that will be included as-is (escaped) in the final HTML text.
+Each token represents either a piece of markdown syntax (for example, the beginning of a fenced code block, a list item, etc.) or plain text that will be included as-is (escaped) in the final HTML text.
 The tokens will be later be used by the [Renderer][renderer] to produce actual HTML.